Prathamsahu52/Prathamsahu52.github.io/content/_index.md

           date_start: '2022-07-01'
           date_end: '2022-08-01'
           description: |2-
-              Worked on implementing an platform for client side usage of the products
+              Worked on implementing an platform for client side deployment of product.

     design:
       columns: '2'